Dues Refund Policy

-The Columbia Chamber must maintain a cancelation policy for events in order to properly plan for catering, venue expenses and marketing efforts.
+The Columbia Chamber must maintain a cancellation policy for events in order to properly plan for catering, venue expenses, and marketing efforts.
 The Columbia Chamber works hard to ensure that every partner dollar is spent responsibly.
 Unless stated otherwise, Chamber reservations must be canceled in writing five business days prior to the event to be eligible for a refund, less a 50% processing fee.
 No refunds will be issued after the event.
 No-shows will be charged in full.
 Substitutions are welcome at any time.
 All refund requests must be made by the registrant or credit card holder.
 Refund requests must include the name of the registrant and/or transaction number.
 Refunds will be issued by check.

 Event Cancellation Policy